Bill Gates urges G20 to live up to aid promises

 "The world will not balance its books by cutting back on aid, but it will do irreparable damage to global stability, to the growth of the global economy and to livelihoods of millions of poor people," he added.

 U.S. lawmakers are looking to cut more from Washington's aid budgets.
-Congress has already cut some $8 billion (5 billion pounds) off President Barack Obama's request for the State Department and U.S. foreign aid for last year, and are proposing to slice another $8.6 billion in fiscal 2012.
+Congress has already cut some $8 billion off President Barack Obama's request for the State Department and U.S. foreign aid for last year, and are proposing to slice another $8.6 billion in fiscal 2012.

 Gates has proposed taxes on financial transactions, aviation and shipping fuels, and tobacco as ways to raise new development resources and help countries meet aid promises.